CCavalier/fp-explained/markdowns/part1.md

 Functional programming is all about functions, and specifically pure functions.

-Pure function is a function who has no side effect.
+A pure function is a function which has no side effect.

 _What is a side effect?_